-When Claire leaned forward to open her file, the male struck her in the throat –karate style, using the knife edge of his hand, in a backhand strike.
+When Claire leaned forward to open her file, the male struck her in the throat –karate style, in a backhand strike.
 Claire fell back onto the sofa stunned and gasping for air.

-The male quickly climbed on top of her, straddling her body as she lay back on the sofa.
+The male quickly climbed on top of her, straddling her body.
 With his knees pinning Claire’s arms the man grabbed the now helpless Claire around her already restricted throat and squeezed.

 The male, Evan Baker, climbed off Claire and walked out of camera shot and returned a short time later with a damp cloth and commenced to wipe down Claire’s throat and upper body.